ferrous-systems/rust-exercises/exercise-book/src/nrf52/radio-dongle.md

 🔎 Alternatively, you can also use nordic's own [`nrfutil`](https://www.nordicsemi.com/Products/Development-tools/nRF-Util) tool to convert a .hex file and flash it for you, among many other things `nrfutil` is a very powerful tool, but also unstable at times, which is why we replaced the parts we needed from it with `nrfdfu`.

-🔎 The `loopback` application will make the Dongle enumerate itself as a CDC ACM device.
+🔎 The `dongle` application will make the Dongle enumerate itself as a CDC ACM device.

 ✅ Run `cyme` to see the newly enumerated Dongle in the output: